alban-read/forth/README.md

 Start !WimpForth

 To completely rebuild
-You can rebuild the kernel.
+You can optionally edit and rebuild the kernel.
-And then use the kernerl to rebuild the app.
+And then use your new kernel to rebuild the app.

 # Kernel